behu-kea/blog/tech/java-streams.md

 # Java streams

+Consider readeing about Java Functional Programming on this blog before diving into streams!

 Java streams make it easier to work with lists.

 You take a `List` and call `.stream()` on the `List`.
 Now dependent on what you want to do you can either filter, sort, map, foreach and some other things too.